 Rutherford has helped many good causes over the years and done so through different types of enjoyable fundraising events.
-Most recently a Charity Gin Tasting event (pictured above), held in the Old Hall at Queens' College, Cambridge which raised sufficient funds to send a disadvantaged young person on an outdoor adventure course run by The Calvert Trust in the Lake District.
+Most recently a Charity Gin Tasting (pictured above), held in the Old Hall at Queens' College, Cambridge which raised sufficient funds to send a disadvantaged young person on an outdoor adventure course run by The Calvert Trust in the Lake District.

 Our Charity Golf Day, now in its 22nd year, has raised well over £100,000 with many local charities benefiting from donations.
 Last year the Arthur Rank Hospice Charity, the East Anglian Air Ambulance and Alzheimer's Research UK were the principal beneficiaries.

 Representatives of Arthur Rank Hospice, Alzheimer's Research and East Anglian Air Ambulance (with Rutherford members and sponsor) on the occasion of charity cheque presentations from the 2017 Golf Day

 Rutherford held a British and Irish Lions Preview Dinner in June 2017.
 190 guests assembled at Quy Mill Hotel, a splendid venue with drinks reception and dinner taking place in their summer marquee.
 We were entertained by Roger Dakin, an ex England hockey goalkeeper as MC and our main speaker John Bentley.
 John, a Lion in the series winning squad against South Africa in 1997, spoke passionately about his experiences with the Lions.
 With a Lions rugby ball sale, raffle and auction all ably managed by Roger, and sponsors Marshall Jaguar and Land Rover; Gibbs Denley and Rugby Club of London we raised £9,000.
 Ther Castle School in Cambridge and Alzheimer's Research being the nominated beneficiaries.